Michael R. Lorigas is an attorney at Kozyak Tropin & Throckmorton and focuses his practice on complex commercial litigation and class actions.

 Michael received a B.S. in Psychology with a minor in Legal Studies from the University of Central Florida.
 He then earned his Juris Doctor, magna cum laude, and a Masters of Law in International Arbitration from the University of Miami School of Law.
 While in law school, Michael was a member of both the International Moot Court Board and the Charles C. Papy Jr. Moot Court Board.
 He was also a three-time Dean’s Fellow, working in constitutional law and assisting foreign students with American legal writing.

 Michael previously worked at Kozyak Tropin & Throckmorton during and after law school.
-Prior to re-joining the firm, Michael was an associate at Nelson Mullins Broad and Cassel where he primarily represented individuals and companies in the healthcare industry in a wide variety of matters, including antitrust issues, upstream corporate liability, disputes over billing practices, and challenges to patient-referral arrangements.
+Prior to re-joining the firm, Michael was an associate at a Broward law firm where he primarily represented individuals and companies in the healthcare industry in a wide variety of matters, including antitrust issues, upstream corporate liability, disputes over billing practices, and challenges to patient-referral arrangements.

 Kozyak Tropin & Throckmorton is a complex commercial litigation firm founded in 1982 that focuses its practice on bet-the-company commercial cases, class actions, healthcare and bankruptcy matters.